-If you like getting out and about during the day, bicycle couriering might be the job for you.
+If you enjoy being outside and want to earn money whilst getting fit, bicycle couriering could be the job for you.

 There are plenty of reasons why bike couriers are in such high demand too.
-In a place as busy as London (where the average speed for cars is 11mph) cyclists can go at more than 15mph and are a useful means of transport for companies needing to make deliveries.
+In a place as busy as London (where the average speed for cars is less than 10mph), cyclists can go at more than 15mph and are a useful means of transport.

-The usual radius of a single courier company is about two miles, although larger firms can afford to have more people based in a wider area.
+The usual radius for this kind of courier company is about two miles, although larger firms operate numerous riders in a wider area and some work nationally.

 Riders typically accept a job on their smartphone and and set off to pick the package up and deliver it on time.
 And of course, you need to follow the rules of the road, to stay safe and show you’re reliable.

 What then?
-Radio in for the next job of course.
+Keep checking the app for the next job, of course.

 All bicycle couriers are self-employed, which means you’re responsible for the ‘tools of your trade’, as well as paying your own tax and national insurance.

 Tools of the trade